1. Example Gallery¶

 File: examples/cosine_surfaces.py

 An example with two lenses with orthogonal cosine modulations on each side.
-Creates rectangular, kaleidoscope-like images inside the beam path.
+This creates rectangular, kaleidoscope-like images inside the beam path.

 Fig. 1.9 Scene overview.¶